Photo from Unsplash

 July 21

-Would we see, feel, and realize the exceeding sinfulness of sin, it is not by viewing the lightnings and hearing the thunders of Sinai’s fiery top, but in seeing the agony and bloody sweat, and hearing the groans and cries of the suffering Son of God, as made sin for us, in the garden and upon the cross.
-To look upon him whom we have pierced will fill heart and eyes with godly sorrow for sin, and a holy mourning for and over a martyred, injured Lord.
-To see, by the eye of faith, as revealed to the soul by the power of God, the darling Son of God bound, scourged, buffeted, spit upon, mocked, and then, as the climax of cruel scorn and infernal cruelty, crucified between two thieves—this believing sight of the sufferings of Christ, will melt the hardest heart into contrition and compunction.
+If we truly want to see, feel, and understand the terrible sinfulness of sin, it is not by looking at the lightnings and hearing the thunders from Sinai’s fiery summit.
+Instead, it is by witnessing the agony, the bloody sweat, and hearing the groans and cries of the suffering Son of God, who was made sin for us, in the garden and on the cross.
+To gaze upon the One we have pierced will bring our hearts and eyes to godly sorrow for sin, causing us to mourn deeply for our crucified and wounded Savior.
+To see, through the eyes of faith, the beloved Son of God bound, scourged, mocked, spat upon, and as the final act of cruel hatred, crucified between two thieves—this believing sight of Christ’s sufferings will break even the hardest heart, moving it to deep contrition and repentance.

-For as all the sins of his people were put upon him, the wrath of God due to them fell upon him.
-Separation from God, under a sense of his terrible displeasure, and that on account of sin, that abominable thing which his holy soul hates—is not this hell?
-This, then, was the hell experienced by the suffering Redeemer when the Lord laid on him the iniquities of us all (Isaiah 53:6).
+For all the sins of his people were placed upon him, and the wrath of God, which was rightfully ours, fell upon him.
+He endured separation from God, feeling the terrible weight of divine displeasure, all because of sin—that abominable thing which his holy soul utterly despises.
+Is this not the very essence of hell itself?
+This was the hell that our suffering Redeemer experienced when “the Lord laid on him the iniquity of us all” (Isaiah 53:6).